Top 10 China Digital Marketing Trends (2019)

-The amount of features offered through platforms like WeChat catered towards the elderly are already quite staggering.
+The number of features offered through platforms like WeChat catered towards the elderly is already quite staggering.
 The Nikkei Asian Review interviewed one Shanghai man who reported that not only does he use the payment features offered by WeChat, but he also schedules hospital visits and vacations through the app.

 Another early mover in the industry was an app called Tangdou, an app that focuses on connecting middle-aged/elderly women who like to dance in public squares with other like-minded individuals.
-(According to Crunchbase this app already raised USD $32 Million, why didn’t I think of this).
+(According to Crunchbase this app already raised USD $32 Million as of January 2019).

 Tapping into the Chinese “Silver-Economy” is one China digital marketing trend we expect to see both international and domestic brands taking advantage of in 2019.

 #3.
 China Digital Marketing Trends: The Dominance of Short-Video Content

 While this trend began in 2018, we are confident it will continue well into 2019 and beyond.
 Live-streaming was initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
 For brands getting started with digital marketing in China, this is an ad format you won’t want to miss.